nostrumbiodiscovery/pele_platform/docs/index.rst

 ..
-MSM_PELE documentation master file, created by sphinx-quickstart on Mon Dec  4 11:58:09 2017.
+PELE_Platform documentation master file, created by sphinx-quickstart on Mon Dec  4 11:58:09 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MSM_PELE -  MSM Free Energy Calculation Algorithm
+PELE_Platform -  MSM Free Energy Calculation Algorithm
 ==================================================

 MSM PELE  is a Python library with the aim to calculate absolute free energies